13th March 2009: From Shipwrecks to Fishwrecks

-Gathering our depleted energy resources, Rob and I made our way down dozens of steps to the beach below.
+Gathering our depleted energy resources, we made our way down dozens of steps to the beach below.
 We clambered over the rocks until we came to the gigantic creature.

 I didn’t stand long at the head, as the gentle breeze wafted the stench in my direction.
 Lying in the baking midday sun it will soon begin to rot and become a dreadful problem to the area.

 Five large gills splayed open along its uppermost side.Two tiny eyes stared vacantly from the sides of his massive head.
 Its gargantuan body twisted around an outcrop of boulders.

 The end of its massive forked tail was covered in blood where it had obviously been thrashed against the rocks.
 The nearby boulders showed further red stains from the great creature’s gruesome death throes.

 When we returned home I learned that the “checkerboard” of pale yellow spots and stripes on its body is unique to each whale shark.
 As a result, the markings can be used to identify each animal and so help to calculate an accurate population count.

 Unlike other fish, the whale shark uses its entire body for swimming, resulting in an average speed of only around 5 kilometre-per-hour (3.1 mph).